 This year marks the centenary of one of the most important landmarks in modern British history: the 1918 Representation of the People Act, which gave some women the right to vote in parliamentary elections for the first time.

-In honour of this milestone, we’re launching a poll to discover the women you think have done the most to shape the world around them.
-There will be 100 women to choose from – nominated by 10 historians, who have each selected 10 women they feel are the most important – from science, technology and sport, to politics and literature.
+In honour of this milestone, we launched a poll to discover the women you think have done the most to shape the world around them.
+There were 100 women to choose from – nominated by 10 historians, who have each selected 10 women they feel are the most important – from science, technology and sport, to politics and literature.

 Ada Lovelace, 1815–52